 You can request designs in whatever way is most convenient to you.
-You can fill out my design request form, share a Google doc, record a video, DM me in our Slack channel, email me directly, or book a call (remember, calls are also timed :).
+You can fill out my design request form, share a Google doc, record a video, DM me in our Slack channel, email me directly, or book a call.
 BTW, videos are a great way to communicate.
 Async rules!

 I keep track of all tasks in our shared Trello board in order of priority.
 You can go there anytime to add, remove, or change the priority list.

 I work best with business owners who are passionate about improving their businesses and see the value in working with experts.
 This is a service for business owners who can trust the expertise of a seasoned designer, but who are also willing to question and have questions asked of them.
 Great work is done through collaboration and understanding!

 While I always try to be as fast as possible with my turnaround times, I prioritise quality over quantity.
 If you have a list of items that need to be banged out quick-smart, then an unlimited design service may be better suited to your needs.